 For them, hungry days happen.

-The idea that they, as men, shouldn’t eat in front of people or appear to be unsatiable isn’t a thing.
-Men are told to eat so they grow big and strong.
+The idea that they, as men, shouldn’t eat in front of people or appear to be insatiable isn’t a thing.
+Men are told to eat, so they grow big and strong.
 For men eating is a natural solution to being hungry.
 No brainer.
 If you’re hungry, you eat.
 You eat your lunch, wait a while and drink some water and you’re still hungry, you eat.